chhuang-one/sqxclib/doc/SqPairs.md

 ## Get

 The user must specify the key to get the value in the key-value pair. get() will directly returns value in key-value pair.

-If get() not found the key in the array:
+* If get() not found the key in the array:
 1. This method will return NULL or 0.
-You can use it if you never add NULL or 0.
+If you need to add NULL or 0, you cannot use this to determine whether key is found.
 2. C function sq_pairs_is_found(), C++ method isFound() will return false.

 use C language

 SqPairs has function sq_pairs_get() and below 3 convenient macro to get value in key-value pair.